This Fine Tuning session is about launching your help center community, including:

 Tap these people through your coworkers' networks, send a semi-formal invite to make it official, and offer benefits to any moderators you onboard.
 Incentives are often hard to identify, so ask your early adopters or super users early and often what would engage and motivate them.
 Then have them follow topics to answer questions and help fellow users.

 You can also create community moderator groups in Gather if you want to give these community members special privileges to do some official community management tasks.

 Our Zendesk moderator program is high-touch, and moderator benefits are a continual process.
-Read more on how we manage and incentivize our Moderators.

 Launch with marketing: